Lasting Action

 We have a number of epidemics we are frantically trying to resolve.
 Learning and behavior challenges in America’s classrooms, obesity, chronic illness, drug addiction and suicide.
 What if there was a common thread among these?
 Underlying these conditions is a critical factor; to be healthy and well-adjusted, children need to be confident and have a sense of self-agency.
 In other words, they need to feel like they have control over their bodies, their actions, their relationships, and ultimately, the direction of their life.
 In other words, to have good mental health, people need to have a strong sense of self-agency. (de Ridder)

 A recent research article states that higher self-agency is associated with increased resilience to stress, lower levels of cortisol, increased motivation and curiosity.
-(Mehta) The article goes to say that those with higher self-agency have “more flexible and goal-directed behaviors and overall well-being.”
+(Mehta) The article goes on to say that those with higher self-agency have “more flexible and goal-directed behaviors and overall well-being.”
 In addition, self-agency is associated with higher levels of the reward hormone, dopamine.
 This is the same neurotransmitter pumped through our bodies when we play video games, gamble, anticipate eating a sugary snack or engage in other activities that make us feel good.
 When we lack a sense of self-agency, there is a tendency to engage in behaviors that provide that dopamine rush but which often lead to very negative outcomes for individuals and for society as a whole.

 How is self-agency developed?